avalanche-strategy/D2D/README.md

 4. Push the changes to GitHub and create a pull request to merge the changes into the `main` branch.

+## Warning Suppression

+This project integrates with libraries (such as LiteLLM and Pydantic v2+) that may emit noisy `Pydantic serializer warnings` regarding unexpected serialization fields when handling LLM responses.

+To keep logs clean and focus on actionable errors, we programmatically suppress these specific warnings at package import time (see `d2d/__init__.py`).
+This does not affect core processing or outputs.

+If you modify LLM integration code, serialization logic, or upgrade Pydantic/LiteLLM, please review this suppression logic and consider removing or updating it if no longer needed.

 ## Contributing
 Interested in contributing?
 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.
 Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.